flux-rs/flux/flux-docs/src/use/run.md

 Read [these chapters](SUMMARY.md#learn) to learn more about what you specify and verify with `flux`.

-## A note about the flux binary
+## A note about the flux-driver binary

-The flux binary is a [rustc
-driver](https://rustc-dev-guide.rust-lang.org/rustc-driver.html?highlight=driver#the-rustc-driver-and-interface)
-(similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing aditional analysis along the way.
-You should never execute it on its own - it will probably fail with some ugly error message.
+The `flux-driver` binary is a [rustc driver](https://rustc-dev-guide.rust-lang.org/rustc-driver.html?highlight=driver#the-rustc-driver-and-interface) (similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing additional analysis along the way.
+Running the binary requires dynamically linking a correct version of `librustc`.
+Thus, to avoid the hassle you should never execute it directly.
 Instead, use `rustc-flux` or `cargo-flux`.